rustunit/rustunit.github.io/content/blog/2024/12-30-bevy-mobile-framerate/index.md

 }
 ```

-Using `UpdateMode::reactive` will lead to bevy refreshing our systems also based on user input like mouse events as they happen but in an abscence of any event to *react* to it will limit the refresh rate to 60Hz.
+Using `UpdateMode::reactive` will lead to bevy refreshing our systems also based on user input like mouse events as they happen but in an absence of any event to *react* to it will limit the refresh rate to 60Hz.
 This is a sensible default for most mobile games.

 But we can do better.
 We can adapt this at runtime.